 Imposes a variance structure on the columns.
 Either 'none', 'AR(1)', 'CS', 'Correlation', or 'Independence'.
 Only positive correlations are allowed for AR(1) and CS.

 Starting value for the degrees of freedom.
-If fixed = TRUE
+If fixed = TRUE,

 then this is required and not updated.
 By default, set to 10.

-is estimated or fixed.
+Whether df is estimated or fixed.

-By default, TRUE
+By default, TRUE.

 Convergence criterion.
 Measured against square deviation between iterations of the two variance-covariance matrices.